Reduction of number of employees and collective redundancy

 To ensure that the assessment is objective, it is advised to develop a specific written procedure, to determine assessment criteria based on which the performance and qualification of employees can be assessed.[2]
 It is advised to form a special commission to assess employees that provides an opinion, based on which a decision is taken to terminate employment contract with the respective employee.[3]

-The employer is prohibited to terminate the employment contract due to reduction of the number of employees with: pregnant woman, woman in post-labour period up to one year, however, if a woman nurses a child, over entire period of nursing, but not longer than when a child reached the age of two, as well as with an employee who has been recognised as a person with disability.
+5. Prohibitions and restrictions of termination by the employer The employer is prohibited from terminating the employment contract due to a reduction of the number of employees with: pregnant women, or women in post-labour period of up to one year.
+However, if a woman nurses a child, over an entire period of nursing, but not longer than when a child reaches the age of two, as well as with an employee who has been recognised as a person with a disability.

-The employer is not entitled to terminate the employment contract during the employee’s temporary incapacity period, as well as when employee is on vacation or does not perform work due to other justified reasons.
+The employer is not entitled to terminate the employment contract during the employee’s temporary incapacity period, as well as when the employee is on vacation or does not perform work due to other justified reasons.

-Before submission of notice of termination, the employer must ask the employee to provide information in writing whether the employee is a member of trade union for more than 6 months.
+6. Termination of employment contract of member of trade union Before submission of notice of termination, the employer must ask the employee to provide information in writing whether the employee is a member of trade union for more than 6 months.
 If employee is a member of trade union for more than 6 months, before termination of employment contract, a consent of trade union is necessary.

-If a consent of trade union is necessary, the employer shall submit a request to the respective trade union asking the trade union to provide consent to the notice of termination of the employment contract.
+7. Obtaining consent of trade union (if necessary) If a consent of trade union is necessary, the employer shall submit a request to the respective trade union asking the trade union to provide consent to the notice of termination of the employment contract.
 If trade union fails to inform the employer of its decision within 7 working days, it is considered that trade union has agreed to termination of the employment contract.

 If the trade union does not agree with the termination of the employment contract, the employer, within one month after receipt of the reply of trade union, is entitled to file a claim to the court on termination of the employment contract.

-If a consent of trade union has been obtained or if it is not necessary, the employer shall prepare a written notice of termination of the employment contract and informs the employee thereof.
+8. Informing of notice of termination If a consent of trade union has been obtained or if it is not necessary, the employer shall prepare a written notice of termination of the employment contract and informs the employee thereof.
 The notice shall provide circumstances based on which the employment contract is terminated.

 The employer can inform the employee of the notice as follows: